 There is no denying the correlation between poverty, and poor health outcomes.
 The crisis and need in rural areas for intervention is obvious.
 What are our values as a society if we allow so many people to fall through the cracks?
 Bodies and Souls follows the work of one woman who has dedicated her life to imparting lasting change on a community, one patient at a time.

-Christie Herring received her M.A. in Documentary Film and Video from Stanford University and currently lives in San Francisco where she works in independent film and online media.
-Herring began making films after graduation from Duke University, when she collaborated with Andre Robinson in producing and directing Waking in Mississippi.
-This sixty-minute video about race relations in her hometown has been shown across the country, including a special screening at the National Civil Rights Museum in Memphis, Tennessee during the official thirtieth anniversary commemoration of the assassination of Martin Luther King, Jr. In addition to media production, Herring has worked in public health research, anti-violence outreach, and virtual reality gaming.
+Christie Herring received her MA in documentary film and video from Stanford University and currently lives in San Francisco, California, where she works in independent film and online media.
+Herring began making films after graduating from Duke University.
+There, she collaborated with Andre Robinson in producing and directing Waking in Mississippi.
+This sixty-minute video about race relations in her hometown has been shown across the country, including a special screening at the National Civil Rights Museum in Memphis, Tennessee during the thirtieth anniversary commemoration of the assassination of Martin Luther King, Jr. In addition to media production, Herring has worked in public health research, anti-violence outreach, and virtual reality gaming.
 This film was made with support from the Phil Hardin Foundation, the Tom Pollack Foundation, and the Community Foundation of Northwest Mississippi.

 Barr, Donald A. Health Disparities in the United States: Social Class, Race, Ethnicity, and Health.
 Baltimore, Maryland: John Hopkins University Press, 2008.

 Committee on Understanding and Eliminating Racial and Ethnic Disparities in Health Care.
 Unequal Treatment: Confronting Racial and Ethnic Disparities in Health Care.
 Smedley, B.D, A.Y.
 Stith & A.R.
 Nelson (eds.)
 Washington, DC: National Academies Press, 2003.